Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes: Metrics, Features used in Evaluations and Visualizations

-\section{Evaluation Metrics}
+\subsection{Evaluation Metrics}

-\paragraph{Pearson correlation coefficient} This metric evaluates the model performance by calculating the Pearson correlation coefficient between the recorded and predicted firing rates \cite{mcintosh2016,molano-mazon2018,zheng2021unraveling}.
+\paragraph{Pearson correlation coefficient (Pearson CC, CC)} This metric evaluates the model performance by calculating the Pearson correlation coefficient between the recorded and predicted firing rates \cite{mcintosh2016,molano-mazon2018,zheng2021unraveling}.
 The higher the value, the better the performance.
-For spike-output TeCoS-LVM models, the firing rates are calculated using 20 repeated trials. \paragraph{Spike train dissimilarity} This metric assesses the model performance by computing the dissimilarity between recorded and predicted spike trains.
+For spike-output TeCoS-LVM models, the firing rates are calculated using 20 repeated trials. \paragraph{Spike train dissimilarity (Spike train dissim.)} This metric assesses the model performance by computing the dissimilarity between recorded and predicted spike trains.
 A lower value indicates better model performance.
 We use the MMD with a first-order PSP kernel \cite{zenke2018superspike,zhang2020temporal} to measure the spike train dissimilarity \cite{park2013kernel,arribas2020rescuing,kamata2022fully}.
 The first-order PSP function is given by $\mathrm{PSP}(\mathbf{y}_{1:t})= (1-\frac{1}{\tau_{\mathrm{s}}}) \mathrm{PSP} (\mathbf{y}_{1:t-1}) + \frac{1}{\tau_\mathrm{s}} \mathbf{y}_t$, where $\tau_{\mathrm{s}}$ is a synaptic constant and is set to $2$.
 Given a recorded spike train $\mathbf{y}_{1:T}$ and a predicted spike train $\hat{\mathbf{y}}_{1:T}$, this metric is calculated by $\sum_{t=1}^T \Vert \mathrm{PSP}(\mathbf{y}_{1:t}) - \mathrm{PSP}(\hat{\mathbf{y}}_{1:t})† \Vert^2$.
-Because of the variability of neural activities, we randomly selected ten (trials) recorded spike trains and used their average value in our evaluations. \paragraph{Spike autocorrelogram} The spike autocorrelogram is computed by counting the number of spikes that occur around each spike within a predefined time window \cite{molano-mazon2018,mcintosh2016}.
-The resulting trace is then normalized to its maximum value (which occurs at the origin of the time axis by construction), and in the main text, the maximum value is set to zero for better visualization.
+Because of the variability of neural activities, we randomly selected ten (trials) recorded spike trains and used their average value in our evaluations. \paragraph{van Rossum distance (van Rossum)} This spike train distance was introduced in ref. \cite{van2001novel}, where the discrete spike trains are convolved by an exponential kernel $\mathtt{Heaviside}(t)\exp (- t/\tau_R)$, here we use $\tau_R=10$.
+The final scores are computed by averaging results calculated using ten recorded spike trains.

+\paragraph{Victor-Purpura distance (V.-P.)} This spike train distance \cite{victor1997metric} measures the dissimilarity between two spike trains by summing up the minimum cost of transforming one spike train into the other by insertion, deletion, and shifting operations.
+We use the average results from ten trials as the final metric. \paragraph{SPIKE distance (SPIKE)} The SPIKE distance \cite{kreuz2013monitoring} is a time-scale independent metric for quantifying the dissimilarity between spike trains.
+Its value is bounded in the interval $[0, 1]$, and zero is obtained only for perfectly identical trains.